Why People Living With ADHD Are Often Misjudged As ‘Lazy’

 Having a Sense of Purpose in Life Helps Improve Memory, Shows Study

 Moreover, working memory — or “temporary sticky notes” in the brain that aid decision-making and behavior by helping us remember what’s on our plate, among other things — is also a part of executive functioning.
-So then, a dysfunction means one may constantly lose track of their responsibilities, or organize their time accordingly.
+So then, a dysfunction means one may constantly lose track of their responsibilities, or fail to organize their time accordingly.

-Interestingly, the difficulty in “getting started” with things isn’t a matter of preference.
+Interestingly, the difficulty in “getting started” with things isn’t a matter of preference either.
 People may be equally unable to do things they genuinely like, as compared to things they may not typically want to do — like performing household chores, making presentations for work, or even, just getting out of bed and going to work.

-For instance, even if I really want to watch a specific movie at a theatre, the process of choosing a day that would work, a theatre that would be the most convenient, the seats I would like, and so on account for a series of small steps — all seemingly easy to execute, and yet too many in number to overwhelm me into a state of “paralysis.”
+For instance, even if I really want to watch a specific movie at a theatre, the process of choosing a day that would work, a theatre that would be the most convenient, the seats I would like, and so on, account for a series of small steps — all seemingly easy to execute, and yet too many in number to overwhelm me into a state of “paralysis.”
 And that’s precisely the reason why I never made it to watch Dune at a theatre.
-It’s also the reason why, much before I even realized I was neurodivergent, that I decided to always go to theatres alone; coordinating with someone added extra steps to the process than my neurodivergent brain could handle.
+It’s also the reason why, much before I even realized I was neurodivergent, that I decided to always go to theatres alone; coordinating with someone added more steps to the process than my neurodivergent brain could handle.

-However, it is pertinent to note for individuals living with ADHD, it can, nonetheless, be easier to “perform a task” that is “stimulating and interesting” — like, researching on a subject of their special interest — as opposed to one that is “tedious and repetitive”– like, reviewing an excel sheet.
-A propensity to get bored easily and the low attention-span people with ADHD often deal with (it’s literally named “attention deficit“) play a role here.
-The tedium makes it difficult to stay alert while performing a task that isn’t mentally stimulating; the chances of getting distracted about a million times by anything from the sound of a bird chirping outside the window, to the blinking notification on the phone, to even the passing thought of your favorite food, are quite high.
+However, it is pertinent to note for individuals living with ADHD, it can, nonetheless, be relatively easier to “perform a task” that is “stimulating and interesting” — like, researching on a subject of their special interest — as opposed to one that is “tedious and repetitive”– like, reviewing an excel sheet.
+A propensity to get bored easily, and the low attention-span people with ADHD often deal with (it’s literally named “attention deficit”), play a role here.
+The tedium makes it difficult to stay alert while performing a task that isn’t mentally stimulating; the chances of getting distracted about a million times — by anything from the sound of a bird chirping outside the window, to the blinking notification on the phone, to even the passing thought of your favorite food — are quite high.

 Researchers involved in a 2017 study in The Lancet Psychiatry found structural alterations in several brain regions of people living with ADHD.
-They believe could be responsible for the “low motivation” people with ADHD often face.
-A study from January also suggests that lower levels of dopamine may also be behind it though by “affect[ing] reward centers in the brain, causing a lack of enthusiasm for starting, or completing tasks.”
+They believe this could be responsible for the “low motivation” people with ADHD often face.
+A study from January also suggests that lower levels of dopamine may be behind it too by “affect[ing] reward centers in the brain, causing a lack of enthusiasm for starting, or completing tasks.”

 Related on The Swaddle: